KyrietS/trex/docs/README.md

 bool Charset::IsFull() const;
 ```
 Returns true if the charset contains all possible codepoints.

+### Charset::begin/end
+This struct is iterable and thus can be used in range-based for loops.
+It iterates over all codepoints in the charset.

 ## Glyph
 Represents a glyph in the atlas.